data301-2021-winter1/group48-project/README.md

 ## Team Members

-- Person 1: one sentence about you!
+- Joe Gaspari: Third year Computer Science student with a degree in Biochemistry.
+My interests in public health, in relation to this vaccine stems from my knowledge surrounding virology and epidemiology.
+This data interests me as this vaccine is being callously viewed by the public as being unsafe, untested or even unproven.
+The spread of miss information and political factors all impact the public view, leading some populations to show slow inclines of immunization.

-- Person 2: one sentence about you!
+- Duvidu Arsakulasuriya: one sentence about you!
-- Person 3: one sentence about you!
+- Ivan Matos: one sentence about you!

 ## Images